DisCoTec/discotec.github.io/2020/attendees.md

     ![Client](screenshots/waiting.png){:height="50%" width="50%"}

+## Asking Questions During Presentations

-3. During presentations, attendees may ask questions by clicking the `Q&A` button.
+1. During presentations, attendees may ask questions by clicking the `Q&A` button.

     ![Q&A](screenshots/q_and_a.png){:height="50%" width="50%"}

-4. The `Q&A` panel pops up.
+2. The `Q&A` panel pops up.
 This panel organises questions in two tabs: `All questions` and `My questions`. `All questions` lists the questions that **have been answered** by the presenter; these will be visible to all webinar attendees.
 The `My questions` tab shows the questions that you have asked.

     ![Q&A](screenshots/q_and_a_dialog.png){:height="50%" width="50%"}

     To pose a question to the presenter, type the question and press `Send`.
 The presenter receiving your question may then choose to address your question.
 Questions will be answered by presenters live over the mic.
 Any questions that remain unaddressed by presenters will only be visible in your `Q&A` panel, and are not seen by others.

-5. If and when your question is addressed by the presenter, you will be automatically given the option to **unmute your mic** in case you wish to ask further follow up questions.
+3. If and when your question is addressed by the presenter, you will be automatically given the option to **unmute your mic** in case you wish to ask further follow up questions.
 Press `Unmute` to enable your mic.

     ![Q&A](screenshots/unmute.png){:height="50%" width="50%"}

     At any point, the *session chair* may intervene to help steer the discussion or provide additional clarification.

-6. Once your question has been addressed, your mic will be muted automatically.
+4. Once your question has been addressed, your mic will be muted automatically.

-## Tutorials
+## Asking Questions During Tutorials

 During tutorials, you may wish to share your screen when asking for detailed assistance.

-Follow steps 1-6 above when asking questions to tutors.
+Follow steps 1-4 [above](#asking-questions-during-presentations).
 To request a screen share, ask your host verbally over the mic.

 > **TODO:** Pic on how to share screen.